linode/provider-linode/README.md

 **###############################################################################################################**

-**NOTE: THIS IS A PRE-RELEASE REPO AND SHOULD NOT BE DEPLOYED TO PRODUCTION AT THIS TIME UNTIL OFFICIALLY RELEASED**
+**NOTE: THE LINODE CROSSPLANE PROVIDER IS CURRENTLY CONSIDERED BETA.
+PLEASE TRY IT AND LET US KNOW HOW IT WORKS FOR YOU!**

 **###############################################################################################################**